2i2c-org/team-compass/services/technical-support/terminology.md

   See [](incidents:index) for more information.
   :::

+Incidents
+: See {term}`Incident`.

 Change Request
-Change Requests
-  A request for a desired change to a hub's infrastructure that is not related to an incident.
+: A request for a desired change to a hub's infrastructure that is not related to an incident.
 For example:

   - Changing the user's software environment.
   - Changing the resources available to users.